Counseling Program Faculty

 MA Counseling Psychology - The Wright Institute, 2017

-Professor Dorsey helps clients explore the larger societal systems that impact their resources and mental health, explicitly acknowledging the strengths and stressors of communities navigating systems of oppression.
-She is committed to her own ongoing developmental growth and awareness of intersectionality and privilege in her roles as psychotherapist, supervisor, instructor, and academic advisor.
+Professor Dorsey helps clients explore the family systems and societal systems that impact their resources and mental health, explicitly acknowledging the strengths and stressors of communities navigating systems of oppression.
+She is committed to her own ongoing developmental growth and awareness of intersectionality and privilege.
+She is passionate about incorporating systems thinking into her roles as community mental health consultant, academic advisor, and supervisor/mentor of emerging therapists.

-Professor Dorsey’s past experience includes working with children, adolescents, and families in school and home settings, emphasizing strengths-based and culturally-minded assessment to address experiences of acculturation, community crisis and traumatic events, grief and loss, neglect and abuse, PTSD, ADHD, depression, and substance use.
+In her private practice Professor Dorsey works with families, intimate partners, and individuals across the life span (including teens) experiencing anxiety/depression, relationship and family systems issues, gender identity, meaning making, and histories of trauma.
+Professor Dorsey’s past clinical experience includes working with children and families in school and home settings, emphasizing strengths-based and culturally-minded assessment to address experiences of acculturation, community crisis and traumatic events, grief and loss, neglect and abuse, PTSD, ADHD, depression, and substance abuse.
 She is trained in Restorative Justice, and implemented school site restorative and trauma-informed practices, as well as interventions addressing vicarious trauma for school staff.
 She is experienced coordinating therapy with systems of care across foster care, legal advocacy, and wraparound services.

-Professor Dorsey stresses the role of self care with her students and pursues her own sense of balance by hiking solo in the woods and building memories at the dinner table with her family.
+Professor Dorsey emphasizes the role of professional self care with her students and pursues her own sense of balance by hiking solo in the woods and building memories at the dinner table with her family.

 Professional Memberships